sjml/pozzo/README.md

 It only supports SQLite, also because it's easy and cheap.
 Until performance issues arise, I'll stick with it.

-The PHP code is very slapdash.
+The PHP code is a bit slapdash.
 There is no ORM, so `db.php` has lots of copypasta.
 The router is homemade, and probably very shaky as well.
-At some point I may overcome my mental hurdle of using other libraries...
-I already did for the JWT stuff, at least.

 All in all, it should run reasonably fast, though.